 READING LESSONS FOR FIRST QUARTER

 A large part of what I do in my classroom is to get students reading novels they enjoy.
-I run a book club, which was inspired by The Book Whisperer.
+I run a year-long, full-choice book club program, which was inspired by The Book Whisperer.
 Students read for the first ten minutes of every class period, and we make it a social experiment.
 This post details if you’d like to get started with how to run a book club in your classroom.
 The same ideas can be incorporated with any independent reading arrangement.

 During first nine weeks, in addition to the ten minutes of choice reading time, I cover reading strategies with my seventh through ninth graders.
 At this age, students are just becoming aware of metacognition.
 Teaching them how to think about thinking is important.
 What does reading look like?
 What do purposeful readers do in order to comprehend better?